Trinhdang123/PowerBI_Road-Accident-Analysis/README.md

 Total CY casualties: 195.7K, down by 11.9% compared to PY.
 Total CY accidents: 144.4K, reduced by 11.7%, indicating a positive trend in safety measures.
 ### 2. Severity of Casualties:
-Fatal casualties: 2.9K, a slight increase of 3.2% from PY.
+Fatal casualties: 2.9K, a significant decrease of 33.3% from PY.
 Serious casualties: 27K, decreased by 16.2%.
 Slight casualties: 165.8K, reduced by 10.6%.
-While overall casualties have declined, the rise in fatal cases suggests a need to investigate severe accidents' root causes.
+These reductions indicate a positive trend toward improved safety or preventive measures.
 ### 3. Casualties by Vehicle Type:
 Cars contributed the highest number of casualties (155,804), followed by vans (15,905) and bikes (15,610).
 Agricultural vehicles had the least number of casualties (399).
 ### 4. Casualties by Road Type:
 Single carriageways are the most accident-prone roads, with the highest number of casualties.
 Dual carriageways, roundabouts, and slip roads report significantly fewer accidents.
-Urban vs Rural Analysis:
+### 5. Urban vs Rural Analysis:
 Urban areas accounted for 61.23% of the casualties, whereas rural areas contributed 38.77%.
 Urban zones are significantly more prone to accidents, likely due to higher traffic density.
-### 5. Light Conditions:
+### 6. Light Conditions:
 The majority of accidents (73.84%) occurred in daylight, while 26.16% occurred in dark conditions.
 This emphasizes that accidents are not restricted to poor visibility conditions.
-### 6. Location Hotspots:
+### 7. Location Hotspots:
 The geographic heat map highlights regions across the UK where accidents are concentrated.
 Major cities like London, Manchester, and Birmingham appear to have higher accident densities.
-### 7. Casualties Monthly Trend:
+### 8. Casualties Monthly Trend:
 Casualty trends for CY 2022 show a fluctuating pattern, but overall lower compared to PY 2021.
 Peak months for accidents occur in mid-year, suggesting possible seasonal impacts or increased travel activity.